 FLANNEL DRESSES, PANTS AND SKIRTS

-The wool flannel we use contains a little polyester.
+The wool flannel occasionally may contain a little polyester.
 Therefore, it’s very unlikely that the clothes shrink.
 However, when washing them, always prefer a gentle wash, at 30 degrees at most.

 Avoid using bleaching products as it might cause the color of your clothes to fade.